 Brace yourselves.
 These Reese’s Peanut Butter Blondies are insanely good.

-It’s my favorite brown butter blondie recipe with mini Reese’s peanut butter cups, Reese’s peanut butter chips, and Ghirardelli milk chocolate chips folded into the batter.
+It’s an easy brown butter blondie recipe with mini Reese’s peanut butter cups, Reese’s peanut butter chips, and Ghirardelli milk chocolate chips folded into the batter.
 And because that just wasn’t enough, I slathered a thick layer of Reese’s peanut butter icing on top.

 It’s a Reese’s peanut butter trifecta!